IlyaDobrynin/opti_models/README.md

 **Examples:**
 ```
 # Convert simple resnet with imagenet pretrain
-python opti_models/convertations/cvt_onnx.py --model-name resnet18
+cvt-onnx --model-name resnet18

 # Convert you own ResNet18 torchvision model with batch size 1,
 # image size 224x224, num classes 1 and custom weights
-python opti_models/convertations/cvt_onnx.py --model-name resnet18 --model-path CKPT-PATH --num-classes 1
+cvt-onnx --model-name resnet18 --model-path CKPT-PATH --num-classes 1
 ```

 #### Entirely custom model

 The script for convertation is `cvt_onxx.py`.
 In order to convert something entirely custom, you need to use python api and provide `model` argument to the `make_onnx_convertation` function.

 **Example:**